FinDock Payment API

 • Contact: an individual

 A Person Account stores information about individual people by combining certain account and contact fields into a single record.
 It is not its own object, but can be stored as an Account with a specific Record Type (see above).
-Some features of Salesforce - for instance Fundraising as used in a.o.
-NonProfit Cloud (NPC) - require an Account to be available.
+Some features of Salesforce - for instance Fundraising as used in NonProfit Cloud (NPC) - require an Account to be available.
 This means that when you have an individual payer you need to send a Person Account instead of a Contact.
 These features will only work with a Contact object when an Account object is also sent.

 Make sure to always check with your Salesforce admin whether they are enabled and / or used!